werf/werf/docs/pages/documentation/advanced/ci_cd/gitlab_ci_cd.md

 ![scheme]({% asset howto_gitlabci_scheme.png @path %})

 * Kubernetes cluster
-* GitLab with an integrated Docker registry.
+* GitLab with an integrated container registry.
 * A node (or a group of nodes) with werf and dependencies pre-installed.

 You can run werf in the Docker container, however, this method is not supported.
 You can find more information and discuss this approach in the relevant [issue](https://github.com/werf/werf/issues/1926).
 In this example (and in general), we recommend you to use the _shell executor_.